umddb/datascience-fall14/lab5/README.md

 To install dedupe in your virtual machine you need to follow the instructions listed below:

-1. Open a terminal and execute "pip install dedupe".
-This will download the necessary packages and install dedupe.
+1. Open a terminal and execute "sudo pip install dedupe".
-TO BE FINALIZED
+2. Then execute "sudo pip install zope.interface --upgrade".
+3. Now you should be able to include dedupe in python.

 ### Tasks